MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/2-monitor-vm-health.md

 ## Get more metrics

-To get a full set of metrics, you'll need to install two tools directly on the VM: the *Azure Diagnostics extension* and the *Log Analytics agent*.
+To get a full set of metrics, you need to install two tools directly on the VM: the *Azure Diagnostics extension* and the *Log Analytics agent*.
 Both tools are available for Windows and Linux.

 The tools need a storage account to save the data that they collect.
 After you've installed the tools, you can access near real-time metric alerts.
 You can also:

 - Investigate boot issues with enhanced boot diagnostics.
 - Archive logs and metrics for future analysis.
-- Autoscale virtual machine scale sets depending on VM performance.
+- Autoscale virtual machine scale sets, depending on VM performance.
 - Get app-level metrics by using Application Insights.
 - Automate OS updates.
 - Track VM configuration changes over time.